govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 6. #### Retrieving events

-Events successfully written to the Events table can be retrieved using the `/events` endpoint on the test-resources
+Events successfully written to the Events table can be retrieved using the `GET /events` endpoint on the test-resources [Events API](../../../openApiSpecs/events-spec.yaml)
-[Events API](../../../openApiSpecs/events-spec.yaml)